ai2cm/fv3core/README.md

   - The init function establishes the assumed translation setup for the class, which can be dynamically overridden as needed.
   - the parent compute function does:
-    - makes gt4py storages of the max shape (grid.npx+1, grid.npy+1, grid.npz+1) aligning
+    - Makes gt4py storages of the max shape (grid.npx+1, grid.npy+1, grid.npz+1) aligning
        the data based on the start indices specified. (gt4py requires data fields have the same shape, so in this model we have buffer points so all calculations can be done easily without worrying about shape matching)